Using Escape Techniques to Avoid Traffic Collisions: Driving Safety RulesUpdated Dec. 14, 2020

 Attempting to stop is the action most drivers instinctively take when faced with an impending collision, though it is often not the most sensible.
 Turning to avoid a collision may be smarter, as coming to a stop usually takes longer.

 Stopping safely in an emergency is not just a matter of slamming on your brakes.
 To stop, you must know what type of brakes your vehicle uses and how you should use them effectively.
-The key thing you should know before setting off on a journey in any vehicle, is whether it is equipped with an Antilock Braking System (ABS).
+The key thing you should know before setting off on a journey in any vehicle is whether it is equipped with an Antilock Braking System (ABS).

 Most modern vehicles are fitted with ABS.
 If this is the case, you should press firmly down on the brake pedal to activate your antilock braking system in an emergency.
 Do not release or pump the brakes, as this will disengage the ABS.

-If your vehicle uses conventions brakes, you should repeatedly press and release the brakes without pressing down all the way.
+If your vehicle uses conventional brakes, you should repeatedly press and release the brakes without pressing down all the way.
 Applying the brakes too firmly or too suddenly could cause your wheels to lock and throw the vehicle into a skid.

 It is nearly always quicker to turn a vehicle than to stop it.
 When there is not enough room ahead of your car to bring it to a complete stop, steering away from the oncoming hazard is your only option.
 Remember to stay calm and execute the maneuver with care, rather than panic.